- Advocacy Policies and Procedures

 When and why did you become a member of ILA?

-I became a member of ILA since 2020.
+I have been a member of ILA since 2020.
 ILA has given me so much, especially though the wonderful experiences I had at Reaching Forward that it seemed only fair to give back by joining helping others have the same sort of career affirming experience.

 How has being a member of ILA helped you professionally?